 5. Do have a relaxation area:

 Provide a separate room for employees to unwind.
-Every employee need breaks and require some sort of social interaction.
+Every employee needs breaks and requires some sort of social interaction.
 Giving them a room to unwind without disturbing the other employees at work will help in raising morale exceptionally.

 6. Have a couch: